Camerarrific/SocialGraph/README.md

 A large portion of the functionality is there, I've removed the advanced authentication code as I'm commericalizing that element.

-If removing those classes has broken anything, I'll that fix later in the week.
+If removing those classes has broken anything, I'll that fix later in the week along with documenting the REST API.

+There is some code duplication in classes, as some classes are being optimised / rewritten.

+When the storage classes are built this can interface into any database engine and caching layer.

 NOTE: This isn't production ready, more work has to be done on the storage, and performance.